microsoft/AzureTrailblazerAcademy/month3/lab_devops/README.md

     az group create --name $resourceGroupName --location "$location"
     ```

 3. Validate that you are in the correct directory.
 Run an `ls` command and you should see the output `azuredeploy.json`.
-If you don't see that file, use `cd <directory>` to move to the correct folder.
+If you don't see that file, use `cd <directory>` to move to the `armtemplate` directory.

     ```bash
     ls